 This didn’t work perfectly from day one.
 If it had, I’d be suspicious.

 Prompt one: the Marshal filtered its own findings — decided some adversarial review items weren’t worth surfacing.
 It was being helpful by sparing me the noise.
 That kind of helpful is lethal.
 Helpful like a doctor who decides not to mention the thing on your X-ray.
 We added a rule: “Surface ALL findings organized by severity.
 The user decides what matters, not you.”
-That rule prevented silent information loss for the remaining twenty-one prompts.
+That rule prevented silent information loss for the remaining fifty-eight prompts.

 Prompt fourteen was the breakthrough: agent teams with cross-talk enabled.
 Five specialists reviewed the same spec simultaneously.
 A quality engineer challenged a Rust expert’s severity rating.
 The memory systems specialist backed the QE with evidence.
 They resolved five disagreements in real-time without the Marshal mediating.